JoelRtuc/Dagbok/README.md

  Add export/import feature.

-📜 License

-This project is licensed under the MIT License – feel free to use, modify, and share.

 👉 Do you want me to also include a sample .txt diary entry file in the repo so people immediately understand the format?

 You said: